RanvirWankhede/Face-Tracking/README.md

-Repository for Eye-ball and face tracking developed using python openCV for B.tech Mega project.
+Repository for face tracking developed using python openCV for B.tech Mega project.